-Prerequisite: MTH 039 6 hours per week (3-3) Fulfills core elements: None
+Prerequisite: MTH 039 6 hours per week (2-4)

 This is a lecture and laboratory course in woodworking as it relates to furniture and cabinetry.
 Knowledge and skills necessary for working with hand and machine tools are developed.
-Projects are worked on and completed during class time.
+Projects are worked on an completed during class time.
 Hand tools and materials are furnished by students.